natbusa/datafaucet/README.md

 ## Inspect current project configuration

-You can inspect the current project configuration, by calling the `datalabframework.project.config` function.
+You can inspect the current project configuration, by calling the `dataloof.project.config` function.

 ```python
 help(dlf.project.config)
 ```

-    Help on function config in module datalabframework.project:
+    Help on function config in module dataloof.project:

     config()
         Returns the current project configuration